guidorice/devblog/src/pages/points-within-polygons/index.md

 returns FeatureCollection<Point>
 ```

-Translating from JavaScript to Rust, the `fn` signature is therefore:
+Translated from JavaScript to Rust, the `fn` signature is therefore:

 ```rust
 pub fn points_within_polygons(